FlowFuse/website/src/blog/2022/10/ff-docker-gcp.md

 ![DNS interface](images/5.png)

-Depending on your DNS provider it can take seconds to hours for these records to become live.
-Our’s were in place very quickly, You can validate the DNS records on a Mac or Linux PC using the dig command.
+DNS changes need to propagate, and depending on your DNS provider, ISP, and other factors, this can take anywhere between a few seconds to 4 hours.
+Our’s were in place very quickly.
+To validate the DNS records you can use `dig` on either a Mac or Linux.

 ![Dig command](images/6.png)